ryanfitton/ryanfitton-nextjs-2024/README.md

 Still do / TODO:
-Move Portfolio items out of Blog into their own section If blog, use title from page in header instead of url Disqus Commenting working - Are comments being shown on blog posts migrated SEO working?
+Move Portfolio items out of Blog into their own section Disqus Commenting working - Are comments being shown on blog posts migrated SEO working?
 Analytics working?